 - Unpaid pay and allowances

 The Department of Defense Form 93, “Record of Emergency Data,” provides this information.
-The Department of Defense is required to follow applicable laws and the instructions of your loved one.
+The DOD is required to follow applicable laws and the instructions of your loved one.

-Because of federal law, the service member can elect anyone, including non-family members, to receive these benefits.
-Your casualty assistance officer will explain these to you if you are the beneficiary of the death gratuity, unpaid pay and allowances, or if you have been designated as the person authorized to direct disposition of remains or person entitled to receive effects.
-However, your casualty assistance officer cannot disclose information about other beneficiaries.
+Federal law allows service members to designate anyone, including non-family members, to receive certain benefits or direct disposition of their remains.
+Your casualty assistance officer will explain these benefits and choices to you if you are the beneficiary of the death gratuity, unpaid pay and allowances, or if you have you loved one or the government designated you as the person authorized to direct disposition of remains.
+The DOD cannot disclose information about other beneficiaries, due to privacy laws.

 Privacy Act and authorization for disclosure of information

-If you have specific questions about any unsolicited contact from an organization, ask your casualty assistance officer for help.
+If you have specific questions about any unsolicited contact from an organization, ask your casualty assistance officer or long-term care manager for help.